dimokaramanlis/subunit_grid_model/README.md

 # subunit_grid_model
 Functions to fit subunit grid models to spiking data from retinal ganglion cells.

-This repository is a supplement to the manuscript ["Natural stimuli drive concerted nonlinear responses in populations of retinal ganglion cells"](https://www.biorxiv.org/content/10.1101/2023.01.10.523412v1?rss=1).
+This repository is a supplement to the manuscript ["Nonlinear receptive fields evoke redundant retinal coding of natural scenes"](https://www.biorxiv.org/content/10.1101/2023.01.10.523412v1?rss=1).

-## Requirements
+## Requirements and installation

 - MATLAB >= R2016b
 - MATLAB Toolboxes: